Augustana Welcomes New Faculty Members to Campus

 With the 2019-20 academic year officially underway, Augustana welcomes nine new faculty to our AU community this fall.

 Please take the time to welcome our newest full-time faculty members:

-Stephanie Bruggeman, associate professor of biology, has a Ph.D in plant science and both her B.S. and M.S. in microbiology all from SDSU.
+Stephanie Bruggeman, assistant professor of biology, has a Ph.D in plant science and both her B.S. and M.S. in microbiology all from SDSU.
 Dr. Bruggeman comes to Augustana University from South Dakota State University (SDSU), where she was the assistant professor of crop production.
 Some of her research includes detecting and monitoring brine spills using remote sensing as well as identification of differential agronomic traits.